KeyboardKit/KeyboardKit/README.md

 https://github.com/KeyboardKit/KeyboardKit.git
 ```

-After installing KeyboardKit, make sure to link it to all targets that need it.

 ## Getting Started

-To use KeyboardKit in a keyboard extension, just import `KeyboardKit` and let the controller inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:
+To use KeyboardKit in a keyboard extension, just import `KeyboardKit` and let your `KeyboardController` inherit ``KeyboardInputViewController`` instead of `UIInputViewController`:

 ```swift
 import KeyboardKit